-The Academic, Advancement, and Library and Information Services (LBIS) divisions have two representatives each, one non-exempt and one exempt.
+The Academic and Advancement divisions have two representatives each, one non-exempt and one exempt.
+Library and Information Services (LBIS) has two representatives, either non-exempt or exempt.
 The Communications, Enrollment, Finance, and the Office of the President divisions have one representative each, either non-exempt or exempt.
 The Operations and Student Affairs divisions have three representatives each, one non-exempt, one exempt and a third at-large.
 Three at-large members, from any division and either exempt or non-exempt, also serve.
 Terms of service are three years.

 Each year, one-third of KSC members are elected.
 Elections will occur no later than May 15 and will be coordinated by the Office of the President along with the KSC election coordinator.
 All staff (full-time, part-time and union) at Kenyon College are eligible to vote and sit on KSC.
 Individual staff members vote for their division representation and for the at-large representatives.